-This is the variance that happens due to a difference in the actual number of hours worked Vs the standard number of hours estimated.
-If we see in the above example at all stages the actual number of hours worked is more (480, 1000 & 440) as against the standard hours estimated initially (384, 768 & 288).
+This is the variance that happens due to a difference in the actual number of hours worked Vs. the standard number of hours estimated.
+If we see in the above example, at all stages, the actual number of hours worked is more (480, 1000 & 440) as against the standard hours estimated initially (384, 768 & 288).
 Therefore, the cost varying to the extent of the excess number of hours worked is the Labor Hours Variance.
-We may also call it Labor Quantity Variance.
+We may also call it Labor Quantity Variance or Labor Efficiency Variance.

-Now, this is the variance in cost because of the cost per hour actually paid or incurred vs the estimated cost per hour.
-Again if we see in the above example, besides the excess number of hours actually worked, the actual price/cost paid per hour was also in excess at two stages (44 Vs 40 and 24 vs 20 for un-skilled workers) and was lower at one stage (28 vs 30 for semi-skilled workers).
+Now, this is the variance in cost because of the cost per hour actually paid or incurred vs. the estimated cost per hour.
+Again if we see in the above example, besides the excess number of hours actually worked, the actual price/cost paid per hour was also in excess at two stages (44 vs. 40 and 24 vs. 20 for unskilled workers) and was lower at one stage (28 vs. 30 for semi-skilled workers).
 Read more about labor rate variance.

-Labor Cost Variance can be very helpful to a company in making their production efficient.
+Labor Cost Variance can be very helpful to a company in making its production efficiency.
 The calculation and analysis of this variance could provide management with in-depth information on the cause of the variance.
 They can then take appropriate corrective actions to eliminate or at least minimize the LCV.

 Frequently Asked Questions (FAQs)